 Donor/Members & Sweepstake Programs

 We principally employ direct-mail solicitation in the United States.
 These mailings include up to 160,000 donor/members, as well as solicitation for new donor/members interested in arthritis.
 To keep cost of finding new donor/members to a minimum, we employ sweepstake programs.
 These prizes may change from time to time.
 All of the sweepstakes programs are operated by independent agencies.
-We also employ a telephone solicitor in some states.
-Added in 2001 is Vehicle Donation Program with the Vehicle Donation Processing Center, Inc. of Monrovia, CA. Any kind of automobile, truck (running or not), boat, RV, trailer, lots, real estate, etc. from any part of the United States, can be donated to this foundation.
+Added in 2001 is Vehicle Donation Program.
+Any kind of automobile, truck (running or not), boat, RV, trailer, lots, real estate, etc. from any part of the United States, can be donated to this foundation.
 Our website has a link to this program, making it easy for a person or company to donate.
 “Fair market value” is provided according to appropriate IRS regulations.
-Sign up for long-distance telephone service for our donor/members was added during 2002.
-Donor/members pay only 3.9 cents per minute for long-distance telephone calls.
-This foundation receives 12% of the company’s profit.

 Physician Referrals and Foundation Communications

-Names of physicians for referral have grown from five physicians, in 1982, to more than 200 in 17 different countries (but mainly the U.S.) and the list grows annually.
+Beginning with only five physicians in 1982, the Foundation’s list of referral physicians grew to over 200 in 17 countries (but mainly the US) in a few years.
 Although the Foundation has mailed out millions of solicitation requests since 1982, the Foundation has also answered from 2 to 10 personal letters per day since its founding in 1982.
 At one count, during one year, more than 40,000 actions (answered mail and telephone calls, physician referral lists, etc.) were counted.
-Most impressive, however, is the mailing of free physician lists to every person who orders books, articles, or simply calls on the telephone, or who uses our homepage e-mail.
-The number of 4-page physician lists mailed out numbers in the tens of thousands, and increases in quantity annually.
-The physician list is now most easily available on our website.”Medical data is for informational purposes only.
+The number of 4-page physician lists that were mailed out numbered in the tens of thousands.
+The physician referral links are easily available on our website.
+“Medical data is for informational purposes only.
 You should always consult your family physician or one of our referral physicians prior to treatment”